cezarypiatek/cezarypiatek.github.io/src/content/post/methods-with-special-signature/index.md

 }
 ```

+Of course, we don't need to implement all of those methods to use `LINQ` syntax with our custom type.
+The list of `LINQ` operators and methods required for them can be found [here](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/linq/query-expression-syntax-for-standard-query-operators). `LINQ` syntax with custom types is very often used to implement monads.
+A really good explanation how to do it can be found in the article [Understand monads with LINQ](https://codewithstyle.info/understand-monads-linq/) by [Miłosz Piechocki](http://miloszpiechocki.com/)

 ## Summary

-The purpose of this article was not to encourage you to abuse those syntax tricks but rather demystify it and make it less mysterious.
-On the other hand, they should not be completely avoided, they were invented to be used and sometimes they can make your code much cleaner.
-If you afraid that the resulting code might be not so obvious to your teammates, you should find a way to share you knowledge or at least link to this article ;)
+The purpose of this article was not to encourage you to abuse those syntax tricks but rather to demystify them.
+On the other hand, they should not be completely avoided.
+They were invented to be used, and sometimes they can make your code much cleaner.
+If you are afraid that the resulting code might not be so obvious to your teammates, you should find a way to share your knowledge or at least link to this article ;)
+I'm not sure if it's a complete set of those "magical methods" - if you know any others, I would appreciate you sharing that in the comment section below.